jotalanusse/jotalanusse/README.md

 - [The Bartender](https://github.com/jotalanusse/the-bartender) - the best Discord bot for sad people.

 ⚡ Fun facts:
-- If you can make better pancakes than me you earn my respect.
+- If you can make better pancakes than me you automatically earn my respect.
 - I will work for Bitcoin.

 ---